All I want to do is marry Petra…

 This… this was some spicy stuff, and still just the first conversation with her.

-The Marriage Quest (and the Truth About Petra)
+The Marry Petra Quest (and the Truth About Her)

 It was clear that I was going to marry Petra as well, no matter the cost.
 I recruited her, raised her support to A in no time, and even made her the team Dancer so that she would legitimately be the most helpful unit in the entire game.